kristjanjansen/kristjanjansen.ee/index.md

   <div>

-Hired as a first interaction designer in the company, I let the design team, designed several key features of the product, conducting usability studies and ***prototyping next generation Skype client*** that later become the current Skype user interface.
+Hired as a first interaction designer in the company, I designed several key features of the product, conducting usability studies and ***prototyping next generation Skype client*** that later became the current Skype user interface.

   </div>